This article is part of a larger series on Business Banking.

 - Global trade services: These services may include foreign exchange, foreign trade financing, letters of credit, global payments, export financing, and bank guarantees, among others.

 - Leasing: Many companies use leasing as a financing method for acquiring real estate, automobiles, factory equipment, and other major fixed assets.

-- Treasury management services: Commercial banks offer services like funds collection, disbursement, and fraud prevention.
+- Treasury management services: Commercial banks offer funds collection, disbursement, and fraud prevention.

 - Corporate-oriented products and services: These include retirement products, employee stock ownership plans, payroll services, advisory services, and insurance products designed for corporations and institutions.

 |Helps your business by providing products and services specifically designed to meet the financial needs of businesses||Typically costly compared to traditional banks|